5 Challenges Manufacturing Marketers See Today

 But these challenges often crowd out other aspects of the manufacturing business — especially when it comes to marketing, which needs to balance the needs of an industry leaning on in-person activity to fuel a business landscape that’s becoming increasingly digital-centric.

-So, how can manufacturing marketers overcome a growing manufacturing skills gap and increase competitiveness?
+So, how can manufacturing marketing overcome a growing skills gap and increase competitiveness?
 We explore five challenges these marketers face and potential solutions they can use to overcome them.

 Challenge 1: Multi-generational Workforce and the Growing Manufacturing Skills Gap

 While a change in manufacturing is nothing new, the challenges the industry faces today arise from much different than those faced even a decade ago.
 For example, the manufacturing industry needs to nurture and grow a new workforce as the baby-boomer generation continues to retire and technological change continues to accelerate.

 Manufacturing’s multi-generational gap — where a younger, inexperienced workforce replaces an older, retiring workforce — is a massive challenge.
 That’s because as the baby boomer generation exits the workforce, knowledge leaves with them.
 As a consequence, younger generations have fewer opportunities to learn from boomers and keep the industry’s wheels turning.